IssALX23/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 2 Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+Task 3 print the integer stored in the variable number
+	You have to use f-strings tips